Forget about the “Easy” button… I want a “Pause” button.

 It’s true.
 My daily walk started with just me, which then multiplied into 5 other people joining me.

 Your dedication to health is contagious!
 People love this stuff.
 Soon, everyone is excited, and they’re all high-fiving, building comradery and a healthful vigor that no one can deny!

 So, take a daily walk and invite some people along.
 It helps build relationships and establish the communication that is so vital in the workplace.

 More importantly, though, it keeps YOU moving.
-And since a desk job is really the exact opposite of health, there needs to be multiple times a day that you emerge from the depths of your cubicle and move your legs!
+And since a desk job is really the exact opposite of healthy, there needs to be multiple times a day that you emerge from the depths of your cubicle and activate your legs!

 Another tip is to drink water (not coffee, or sweet tea, or soda).
 Lots and lots and lots of water.
-So much that you have to make a trip to the bathroom every hour… which also helps use your legs.
+So much that you have to make a trip to the bathroom every hour… which also helps with the leg usage.